 Getting Our Hopes Up for It Chapter Two

 Muschietti promises that we’ll get to see new scenes that took place during the events of the first chapter.
 And — book spoilers! — the adults don’t really remember everything that took place.
 This sparked fan rumors that we’ll get to see the infamous “sewer orgy” scene.
 Though, I think many of us will agree that it’s one scene that nobody really needs to see.
 Regardless, it means we’ll get to see our favorite child stars that made us fall in love with the first film.
-And, after the newest Stranger Things season, we need some more Finn Wolfhard in our lives.
+And, after Stranger Things 3, we need some more Finn Wolfhard in our lives.

 It Chapter Two releases on September 6, 2019, coming from New Line Cinema.
 Let’s all appreciate our good nights of sleep now before we’re dreaming about clowns for months after the premiere.

 Featured image via Warner Bros.
 Pictures